pryley/site-reviews/readme.txt

 = 5.16.1 (2021-10-04) =

-- Added compatibility fix for Review Themes v1.0.0-beta4
+- Fixed compatibility with for Review Themes v1.0.0-beta4

 = 5.16.0 (2021-10-03) =